 - other alcohol-like symptoms

-Long term effects of dextromethorphan cause an order of magnitude more negative reactions.
-The study on cognitive deterioration from long-term abuse warns that prolonged consumption of this cough syrup drug affects all aspects of cognitive functioning and may cause the next DXM abuse long term effects:
+Dextromethorphan is one of the dissociative drugs.
+These drugs produce a sense of floating and dissociation from reality.
+Dissociative drugs work by disrupting the actions of the brain chemical glutamate (which plays a role in cognition) at certain types of receptors throughout the brain.
+DXM long-term effects cause an order of magnitude more negative reactions.
+The study on cognitive deterioration from long-term abuse warns that prolonged consumption of this cough and cold syrup drug affects all aspects of cognitive functioning and may cause the next DXM long-term effects:

 - problem-solving skills